fede4ka1245/manage-external-storage/README.md

 # manage-external-storage

-plugin to manage external storage
+Plugin to manage all files in external storage.
+See explanation here: https://developer.android.com/training/data-storage/manage-all-files

 ## Installation